 - Migrating data from one cloud platform to another platform and need to restore all data to the newly created Cassandra node.

-In case if we have to retrieve a large chunk of user data or transferring the data to another location can be a herculean task.
-So here comes the importance of periodic data backup.
+In case we have to retrieve a large chunk of user data or transfer the data to another location can be a herculean task.
+So here comes the importance of periodic data backups.

-Let’s See How To Use Cassandra Back And Restore Method
+Let’s See How To Use Cassandra Backup And Restore Method

 For Example: If keyspace is system_auth then all data which are present in this keyspace will be stored in the below path.